Pavement Management Program

 Will City staff conduct a neighborhood meeting to share more information?

-Will my garbage be picked up during construction?
+Will my garbage be picked up during slurry seal work?

 2025 Arterial Pavement Project